Wavepacket and Reduced-Density Approaches for High-Dimensional Quantum Dynamics: Application to the Nonlinear Spectroscopy of Asymmetrical Light-Harvesting Building Blocks: Introduction

-We recently proposed a quantum wavepacket study (based on MCTDH) of the photoinduced dynamics of m23 with dimensionally reduced VCH models obtained from its \textit{ab initio} potential energy surfaces (PESs).\cite{galiana_excitation_2024} Such a strategy was concomitantly followed by other authors to go toward higher-dimensional model, using a wavepacket tensor-train formalism.\cite{liu_ultrafast_2024} Here, we revisit the photodynamics of m23 with both the ML-MCTDH wavepacket and HEOM reduced-density approaches, using a systematic parametrization procedure for generating VCH models adapted to two-exciton systems in high dimensionality.
+We recently proposed a quantum wavepacket study -- based on the multiconfiguration time-dependent Hartree (MCTDH) method\cite{meyer_multi-configurational_1990,beck_multiconfiguration_2000} -- of the photoinduced dynamics of m23 with dimensionally reduced VCH models obtained from its \textit{ab initio} potential energy surfaces (PESs).\cite{galiana_excitation_2024} Such a strategy was concomitantly followed by other authors to go toward higher-dimensional model, using a wavepacket tensor-train formalism.\cite{liu_ultrafast_2024} Here, we revisit the photodynamics of m23 with both the multilayer MCTDH (ML-MCTDH)\cite{wang_multilayer_2003,manthe_multilayer_2008,wang_multilayer_2015} wavepacket and the hierarchical equations of motion (HEOM)\cite{Kubo1989,Tanimura2006,Tanimura2020,Yan2007,Yan2009,BaiShi2024} reduced-density approaches, using a systematic parametrization procedure for generating VCH models adapted to two-exciton systems in high dimensionality.

+Wavepacket methods take their historical roots in simulating energy-resolved molecular photodissociation or light-absorption cross-section spectra from time-dependent quantum dynamics, as triggered by the seminal work of Heller in the late 1970s that related the cross-section spectrum to the Fourier transform of a wavepacket correlation function.\cite{heller_timedependent_1975} This is a linear-response approach based on first-order time-dependent perturbation theory.

+More recently, some pressing questions have arisen within the theoretical/computational community about what we actually simulate and how we should better relate to time-resolved spectroscopy experiments beyond linear response.
+Indeed, since Mukamel's seminal works \cite{Mukamel1992,Mukamel1995} there has been a clear incentive for theoretical chemistry to address nonlinear and/or two-dimensional (2D) spectroscopy techniques, which are no longer exotic but rather the new standard.\cite{Mukamel2017,Cerullo2019,Collini2021,Krich2023,segatta_time-resolved_2024,Bittner2023} In particular in the cases of photoinduced (energy or charge) transfers and chemical reactions, the relation between electronic populations and experimental observables has become central.

+In addition, taking into account the role of the environment that surrounds the molecule (dissipation, solvent and thermal effects, \textit{etc}.) with the reduced-density operator formalism has become crucial again in this context.
+This has led to many flavours of open quantum dynamics approaches, one of them -- used in the present work -- being known as the HEOM method, in which vibrations are considered as a continuous bath (with a statistical spectral density) coupled to the discrete electronic subsystem (quantum few-level reduced-density matrix).
+We illustrate herein how a VCH model in a minimal electronic basis set and HEOM simulations in the strong system-bath coupling regime with approximate spectral densities may provide relevant information on spectroscopic signals monotoring the early EET in the m23 system as a complement to alternative semiclassical simulations.\cite{hu_spectral_2021,zhang_what_2025}